 The clinical presentation and progression of patients suspected of having COVID-19 can range from mild to severe.
-Therefore, the laboratory workup for these patients is variable and depends significantly on the patient’s clinical presentation at the time of evaluation.
+The laboratory workup for these patients is variable and depends significantly on each patient’s clinical presentation at the time of evaluation.

 In patients with severe illness, the following tests should be ordered: